jonnypeace/VPN-gateway/README.md

 I have the nord.sh script running in crontab as root.
 It checks for internet connectivity (ping), and if no connection is made to the outside world then the script will run a set-up process.
 If you look in the script, it uses the exit code from the ping.
 If the ping fails the exit code will be 1 and if the exit code succeeds, the exit code will be 0.
 Look inside the script for an if statement for $?.
-You can switch this round, and may well want to on initial set up, but before you do, we would want to have our POSTUP and POSTDOWN scripts ready.
+So lets get our POSTUP and POSTDOWN wireguard scripts ready first.

 I am going to assume you have followed one of the many ways to set up your wireguard server and client.
 If you run into any difficulty, contact me via github.